On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: Main Results on the Opinion Dynamics Model

-The main analytical result of the paper is hence the characterization of the stationary distribution of the {\em weak consensus} (Theorem \ref{thm:main2body_dependent}) that arises in the general power-law interaction case.
-Interestingly, the partial differential equation established in the case $0\le \alpha<1$ can formally be extended to the whole range $0\le \alpha<2$ and a probabilistic solution can be proposed to it using Mellin transforms in this range.
-When $1\le \alpha<2$, the physical meaning of this solution in the context of the stochastic differential equation (\ref{eq:dynamics}) is unclear to the authors at this stage.
-Nevertheless, we are still able to describe the analytical solution of the equation.
+The main analytical result of the present paper is the characterization of the stationary distribution of the {\em weak consensus} (Theorem \ref{thm:main2body_dependent}) that arises in the general power-law interaction model for all $\alpha$ in the range $0\le \alpha<1$ (which includes the opinion-independent interaction case as the special case $\alpha=0$).
+More precisely, the partial differential equation satisfied by the distribution of the density of the solution of the stochastic differential equation admits a unique probabilistic solution given in closed form.

+Interestingly, we can formally extend the stationary solution to this partial differential equation established to the whole range $0\le \alpha<2$ and give a probabilistic interpretation of this solution.
+However, in the range $1\leq \alpha <2$, the stochastic differential equation is ill-defined.
+The physical interpretation of this solution is unclear to the authors at this stage.
+We leave this interpretation as an open problem.
+We state these different behaviors depending on the range of $\alpha$ in Theorem \ref{thm:alpharegime}.